dodgyone23/plu-ts-docs/src/language/values/structs.md

 # structs

-When writing programs often we need to access data that is more articulated than simple integers or booleans; for this reason `plu-ts` allows ytou to define custom data-types.
+When writing programs often we need to access data that is more articulated than simple integers or booleans; for this reason `plu-ts` allows you to define custom data-types.

 ## `pstruct`

-To define your own type all you need is the `pstruct` ts function.
+To define your own type all you need is the `pstruct` typescript function.

-`pstruct` takes as argument an object that describes the structure of the new data typed; and returns a typescript class that represents our new type.
+`pstruct` takes as argument an object (a `StructDefinition`) that describes the structure of the new data typed; and returns a typescript class that represents our new type.

-the type of a struct definition (which is teh argument of `pstruct`) is something like:
+the type of a struct definition (which is the argument of `pstruct`) is something like:

 ```ts
 type StructDefiniton = {